 We also know that the pineal gland is very responsive to psychoactive drugs, including cannabis, and more research is needed to uncover the therapeutic potential of these substances working with various parts of the brain and body, and the melatonin-producing pineal gland certainly seems to be an important part of the equation.

-Thank you for stopping by CBD TESTERS, your hub for all things cannabis-related.
-Make sure to subscribe to the CBD Flower Weekly Newsletter for more articles and exclusive deals on flowers and other products!
+Thank you for stopping by Cannadelics, your hub for all things cannabis and psychedelics related.
+Make sure to subscribe to the Cannadelics Sunday Edition for more articles and exclusive deals on cannabis, psychedelics and other products!